Sindoh: Logo

 Sindoh renewed its corporate identity in 2013, as part of efforts to strengthen its brand.

 Printer / Multi-function printer

 Sindoh produces and sales Mono/Color Multi-function Printer from various A3/A4 lineup.

 3D printers

 Sindoh entered the 3D printer market with its own brand, 3DWOX.
 In 2016 the company launched DP200 and DP201, two models under the 3DWOX brand name.
 The DP200 printer was designed to introduce inexperienced users to 3D printing technology.

 In 2016 Sindoh, in conjunction with SolidWorks, introduced 3D-printing software which enables users to 3D print using a CAD program without slicer software.
-The company entered into a partnership with SolidWorks, and developed an "Apps for Kids" program in 2017.
-This has allowed children to 3D print easily and from the cloud.
+The company entered into a partnership with SolidWorks, developing an "Apps for Kids" program in 2017 which allows children to 3D print easily and from the cloud.
 And, Sindoh launched 3DWOX 2X.
 The 3D printer market can be distinguished from the personal consumer market and professional market.
 3DWOX 2X was developed in the middle of the market, Prosumer.